blackducksoftware/blackduck-java-api-examples/README.md

 - com.synopsys.blackduck.examples.FindKBComponentsByName - Find a component by name from the Black Duck KnowledgeBase.
 - com.synopsys.blackduck.examples.FindKBComponentsBySuiteID - Find a component within the Black Duck KnowledgeBase given it's Protex or Code Center Component ID.
 - com.synopsys.blackduck.examples.FindProjectsByName - Find projects by name.
+- com.synopsys.blackduck.examples.FindProjectVersionsModifiedInPeriod - Find project versions modified in last X hours by loading all projects, versions and the journal for each to determine changes made.
+- com.synopsys.blackduck.examples.FindProjectVersionsScannedInPeriod - Find project versions scanned in last X hours using the notifications API.
 - com.synopsys.blackduck.examples.GenericGetMultipleItemsByHref - Load a list of objects given the Black Duck URL.
 - com.synopsys.blackduck.examples.GenericGetSingleItemByHref - Load the JSON for a Black Duck object given the URL.
 - com.synopsys.blackduck.examples.GetProjectWithVersionsAndTagsByName - Load a project along with versions, tags and custom field values given the project name.